walidowais/cordova-plugin-override-url/README.md

-# Cordova Hello World Plugin
+# Cordova Override Url Plugin

 Plugin that allows overriding opening specific urls in the web view Supports iOS and Android